a-lau-gonza/The-Final-Project_F-PALS/README.md

 * database? will look into how much data is already out there and how to organize the data
 * SQL and Postgres may be useful
 * variables: actor/popularity_score, actor_id, director, director_id, studio, studio_id, producer, producer_id, budget, genre_id, genre, release date (encoded), release month (encoded), popularity, vote_avg, language, title, title_id, imdb_id, revenue
-* official variables:
+* Official variables:
   * famous_actors: character, actor_gender, actor_id, actor_name (name), actor_popularity, movie_id
   * famous_directors: director_gender, director_id, director_name (name), director_popularity, movie_id
   * famous_studios: studio_id, movie_id, studio_name, origin_country
-  * movies: movie_id, movie_title, budget, revenue, release_date, vote_average, movie_popularity, original_language, genre, genre_id
+  * movies: movie_id, movie_title, budget, revenue, release_date, vote_average, movie_popularity, original_language, genre, genre_id, age_rating

 * 11/19 due date: finishing up the CSVs (clean and update), technology.md, scheme, and sample database
+* Quick notes on data cleaning:
+  * remove adult films
+  * remove films with 0 in either budget or revenue
+  * remove films with low vote_count to avoid small pop. bias
+  * drop null values
+  * boolean value for ML will be "hit"/"flop" (boolean pending) which will represent whether a movie made back its theorhetical budget or not
+  * for movies, a typical rule of thumb on if it made its money back is 2x the original budget. the extra half is used for marketing.
+  * if revenue > (2 * budget) then it made a profit